 I love Lance Miller’s quote, “If you want to become a better speaker, become a better evaluator.”
 The main reason for this is that evaluating gets you to focus on what works and what doesn’t work, at least from your perspective.
 Evaluating a speaker’s speech is not an easy task, especially when you are a man like me.
 This is because it requires multitasking.
 That is, you need to listen, analyse and write, all at the same time.
 And when that’s done, you need to select your key points, structure your response and present a semi-impromptu speech.
 As I said, “No mean task.
 But help is on its way.

 For the introduction, I normally choose to acknowledge the MC, the audience and the speaker in a positive way.
-I will then refer to the type of speech I though it was, like informative and inspirational and the say something positive about the general nature of the speech.
+I will then refer to the type of speech I though it was, like informative and inspirational and then say something positive about the general nature of the speech.

 The body structure is normally in the form of Praise, Improvement and Praise, represented by the acronym PIP.
 CRC is the other acronym, which stands for Commendation, Recommendation and Commendation.
-Both are described as the “Sandwich Method” because the recommendation is surrounded by praise.
-However, I also like to refer to it as the, “Sugar coated pill” because sometimes, the bitter truth is easier to swallow when it’s sugar coated.
+Both are described as the “Sandwich Method” because the recommendation is sandwiched between the praise.
+However, I also like to refer to it as the “Sugar-coated pill” because sometimes, the bitter truth is easier to swallow when it’s sugar-coated.
 The PIP or CRC structure can be further broken down and organised into two commendations, two recommendation and one top commendation to finish up with.
 This means that you’ll finish the body part of the evaluation on an upbeat, positive, high note.
-Be aware, that five points is all you’ll have time for in three minutes if you want to do them justice.
+Be aware, that five points are all you’ll have time for in three minutes if you want to do them justice.

 Along with your recommendations,